The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24: Author Contributions

-\textbf{Cathal Gurrin:} Conceptualization, Funding acquisition, Writing – Review \& Editing \begin{IEEEbiography}[{ }]{Allie (Ly-Duyen) Tran} is a postdoctoral researcher at the School of Computing at Dublin City University, specialising in question answering over personal data with a focus on multimodal data understanding, exploration, and interaction.
+\begin{IEEEbiography}[{ }]{Allie (Ly-Duyen) Tran} is a postdoctoral researcher at the School of Computing at Dublin City University, specialising in question answering over personal data with a focus on multimodal data understanding, exploration, and interaction.
 As an active member of the lifelog research community, she has contributed to several international benchmarking activities at LSC, NTCIR, and ImageCLEF\@.
 She is the principal developer of the MySc{\'e}al that has performed well at all recent instances of the LSC Challenge, and of the MyEachtra system specifically designed for QA tasks.
 She can be reached at \href{mailto:allie.tran@dcu.ie}{allie.tran@dcu.ie}. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Werner Bailer} is a Key Researcher at DIGITAL--Institute for Digital Technologies at JOANNEUM RESEARCH in Graz, Austria.
 He received a Dipl.-Ing.\@ degree in media technology and design in 2002, with a diploma thesis on motion estimation and segmentation.
 His research interests include audiovisual content analysis and retrieval, media production technologies and machine learning, contributing also to standardisation in these areas. \end{IEEEbiography}